bpaul822/Assignment-3-RSA-Encryption-and-Decryption-With-and-Without-Chinese-Remainder-Theorem-/README.md

 Procedure for running on Linux:
 1. Comment out the getch() in line 181
-2. gcc -lm assign3.c -o assign3
+2. gcc -lm main.c -o assign3
 3. ./assign3